-NAPERVILLE, Ill., April 1, 2019 /PRNewswire/ -- With spring here and the ground ready for digging, Nicor Gas is committed to enhancing the safety of homeowners and excavators as they gear up to start outdoor projects.
+ATLANTA, April 1, 2019 /PRNewswire/ -- With spring here and the ground ready for digging, Atlanta Gas Light is committed to enhancing the safety of homeowners and excavators as they gear up to start outdoor projects.
 Whether putting in a fence, planting a tree or building a deck, knowing where the utility lines are before you dig helps prevent injuries, property damage and inconvenient utility outages.

 Nationwide, an underground utility line is damaged once every six minutes because someone decided to dig without first calling 811, according to Common Ground Alliance.
 CGA is a national advocacy organization focused on preventing damage to underground infrastructure.

-In Illinois, calling 811 connects to JULIE (Joint Utility Locating Information for Excavators), which notifies the appropriate utility companies of the intent to dig.
-Utility representatives are then sent, free of charge, to the requested digging sites to mark the approximate locations of underground lines with flags or spray paint.
-If Nicor Gas has natural gas pipelines in the area, their approximate location will be marked with yellow paint and/or flags.
+Contacting Georgia 811 notifies the appropriate utility companies of the intent to dig.
+Utility representatives are then sent free of charge to the requested digging sites to mark the approximate locations of underground lines with flags or spray paint.
+If Atlanta Gas Light has natural gas pipelines in the area, their approximate location will be marked with yellow paint and/or flags.
 Once all lines have been marked, it is important that residents and excavators respect the marks and use the appropriate tools to dig with care and according to legal, safe digging practices.
 For information on safe digging best practices and other valuable damage prevention information, refer to recommendations outlined by the Common Ground Alliance at commongroundalliance.com/programs/best-practices.

-To protect underground utilities and to help ensure that communities stay safe and connected, Nicor Gas is providing homeowners and professional excavators with the following safe digging guidelines:
+To protect underground utilities and to help ensure that communities stay safe and connected, Atlanta Gas Light is providing homeowners and professional excavators with the following safe digging guidelines:

-- Call or Click Before You Dig: When starting an outdoor digging project, customers are advised to contact JULIE by dialing 811 or visiting Illinois1call.com to request to have underground utility lines marked at least two business days in advance.
+- Call or Click Before You Dig: When starting an outdoor digging project, customers are advised to dial 811 or visit georgia811.com to request to have underground utility lines marked at least 48 hours in advance.
 Requests to have utility operators mark underground lines, including natural gas, electric, water, sewer, telephone and cable lines, can be made 24-hours a day, seven days a week and is free.

-- Allow the Required Time for Marking: Before doing any digging, customers are urged to call 811 or visit georgia811.com and wait the required 48 business hour timeframe to have underground utility lines marked before digging.
+- Allow the Required Time for Marking: Before doing any digging, customers are urged to call 811 or visit georgia811.com and wait the required time to have underground utility lines marked.
 The approximate location of underground utility lines will be marked with color-coded spray paint, flags or stakes that correspond to the utility.
 The color used for natural gas is yellow.

-- Respect the Marks: Only use hand digging tools to carefully uncover the area around a utility line when you need to dig close by.
+- Respect the Marks: Only use hand digging tools to carefully uncover the area around a utility when you need to dig close by.
 Also call to have the lines remarked, if needed.

-For more information about natural gas safety, visit nicorgas.com/safety.
+For more information about natural gas safety, visit atlantagaslight.com.

-Nicor Gas is one of four natural gas distribution companies of Southern Company Gas, a wholly owned subsidiary of Southern Company (NYSE: SO).
-Atlanta Gas Light provides natural gas delivery service to more than 1.6 million customers in a service territory that encompasses most of the northern third of Illinois, excluding the city of Chicago.
-For more information, visit www.nicorgas.com.
+Atlanta Gas Light is one of four natural gas distribution companies of Southern Company Gas, a wholly owned subsidiary of Southern Company (NYSE: SO).
+Atlanta Gas Light provides natural gas delivery service to more than 1.6 million customers in Georgia.
+In operation since 1856, the company is one of the oldest corporations in the state.
+For more information, visit atlantagaslight.com.

 About Southern Company Gas